Drinking Gin and Dancing With Horses on Menorca

 Where neighbours Majorca and Ibiza have a reputation as the Balearic’s party islands, tiny Menorca, only 50 kilometres in length, is thought of more as a tranquil destination to get away from it all.
 Just the sort of place where it’s nice to wander the medieval streets of its old cities or to lounge over long lunches in fish restaurants beside picturesque harbours.

 But Menorca has an eccentric side that may shock those who view it as the more conservative of Spain’s Balearic Islands.
-Majorca and Ibiza boast the best clubbing, but for an experience that is delightfully bizarre, travellers should give Majorca and Ibiza a miss and concentrate on booking cheap flights to Menorca from Monarch instead.
+Majorca and Ibiza boast the best clubbing, but for an experience that is delightfully bizarre, travellers should give Majorca and Ibiza a miss and concentrate on booking cheap flights to Menorca instead.

 Yes, the locals drink gin and dance with horses on Menorca.